 - Select All Campaigns, and then + Campaign

 - Choose Display Network Only or Search Network Only

 - Name your campaign, and from the “all features” box on the right, select remarketing

 - Enter your budget, then save and continue.

 - Name your Ad Group, before entering your Enhanced CPC budget and adding your remarketing lists

 - Click save and continue, and then you can create your ads if you’re ready

 The steps for setting up retargeting for YouTube and mobile app users are quite similar, but with different options for creating your lists.

-Dynamic retargeting is a little more complex to set up, but is an extremely powerful option for online retailers with a large catalogue of products.
+Dynamic retargeting is a little more complex to set up, but is an extremely powerful option for online retailers with a large catalog of products.
 Dynamic retargeting makes it possible for the ads seen by visitors to include products and/or services they have previously viewed on your website, without you having to manually create each of the ads.